Asian shares mostly lower amid Brexit worries, Takata falls - Business - NZ Herald News

-TOKYO (AP) " Asian shares were mostly lower Monday morning amid worries about Britain's exit from the European Union, and Takata stock dropped in Tokyo after the air bag maker agreed to a guilty plea in the U.S. over massive recalls.
+TOKYO (AP) " Asian shares were mostly lower Monday amid worries about Britain's exit from the European Union.
+Takata's shares fell in Tokyo after the air bag maker agreed to a guilty plea in the U.S. over massive recalls.

-TAKATA TUMBLE: Japanese air bag maker Takata Corp. stock suffered after it agreed in the U.S. last week to a guilty plea and a $1 billion fines in a scheme to conceal a deadly defect in millions of air bags.
+TAKATA TUMBLE: Japanese air bag maker Takata Corp. stock suffered after the company agreed in the U.S. last week to a guilty plea and a $1 billion fine for concealing a deadly defect in millions of air bags.
 Takata shares dropped nearly 10 percent in morning trading.
 Three former Takata executives were also indicted.
 Automakers have recalled 42 million cars equipped with 69 million Takata air bag inflators in the U.S., the largest automotive recall in U.S.

 history.